Last updated: Jan-22-2023

 Read how to: Create a collection

-From the navigation pane, select Collections, and then click the Add collection button, and enter the name of the new collection.
+From the Media Library Tabs located at the top of the Console, select Collections, and then click the Add collection button, and enter the name of the new collection.

 Read how to: Add assets to an existing collection